bocster/Boris-theory-of-everything-btoe-/README.md

 ## Acknowledgments

-- [Boris and Grok and the God of love, whithout whom none of this would be possible] Boris' theory of everything
+- [Boris with the assistance Grok and the God of love, whithout whom none of this would be possible] Boris' theory of everything